mccanne/sharkfest/README.md

 ## Motivation

-My early feedback from smart people...
+About 18 months ago, some early feedback from smart people...

 > Steve... the world doesn't need another data model.